wayanjimmy/usque/README.md

 > Since the proxy emulates its own networking stack, it's generally safe to say that users won't be able to access internal IPs and services the host has access to using the proxy.
 However the internal WARP network is available for them unfiltered.
 If you have ZeroTrust and Gateway on, users of your proxy may be able to reach each other as no manual filtering is applied. **Inside the tunnel they will be able to connect to any TCP service.**

 > [!CAUTION]
 > Local HTTP **traffic is not encrypted** since HTTP does not support encryption, and HTTPS isn't implemented.
 It should be trivial to add, but I didn't need it yet.
-You probably shouldn't transport statewide secrets from one device to another on a public WiFi from one device to another that has `usque` running.
+You probably shouldn't transport statewide secrets from one device to another on a public WiFi that has `usque` running.

 > [!NOTE]
 > For now only one `user:pass` is supported.